Wroth Silver is Britain's Oldest Annual Ceremony

 Recorded as 'ongoing' 1170 AD and still going strong!

 Held every Martinmas Eve* before sun rising, make this a 'web site favorite' and come next 11 November.
-(In 2017 that is Saturday 11 November).
-The ceremony is not held on Sundays.
-Please note in 2018 it will be held on Saturday 10 November
+(In 2019 that is Monday 11 November).
+The ceremony is not held on Sundays, we hold it on the Saturday

 We need you at the stone on Knightlow Hill in Warwickshire, England before dawn.
 Anyone may attend.
 The Wroth Silver Ceremony starts when it is just possible to read the Charter of Assembly.
 That is usually about 6.45 am but may be altered by the weather.